-The present report contains the main findings and recommendations of the fifteenth session of the Committee for Development Policy.
-At the session, the Committee addressed the following themes: the role of science, technology and innovation (STI) for achieving sustainable development as its contribution to the discussions on the 2013 Annual Ministerial Review on the theme of "Science, technology and innovation, and the potential of culture for promoting sustainable development and achieving the millennium development goals (MDGs)"; the vulnerabilities and development needs of the small island developing States (SIDS); emerging issues in international development in post-2015 era; issues related to the least developed countries, including the guidelines regarding the smooth transition from the LDC category, and monitoring of the development progress of Samoa.
+The present report contains the main findings and recommendations of the Committee for Development Policy at its fifteenth session.
+The Committee addressed the following themes: the role of science, technology and innovation in achieving sustainable development, as its contribution to the discussions at the 2013 annual ministerial review on the theme "Science, technology and innovation, and the potential of culture, for promoting sustainable development and achieving the Millennium Development Goals"; the vulnerabilities and development needs of the small island developing States; emerging issues in international development in the post-2015 era; issues relating to the least developed countries, including the guidelines regarding their smooth transition from the category of least developed countries and monitoring the development progress of Samoa.

-In its analysis of STI, the Committee noted that advancing a nation's capacity in STI and its effective application in economic activities are indispensable to sustainable and inclusive development.
+In its analysis of science, technology and innovation, the Committee noted that advancing a nation's capacity in science, technology and innovation and its effective application in economic activities are indispensable to sustainable and inclusive development.
 To address the threats that climate change poses to sustainability, equal attention should be paid to technologies needed for mitigation and adaptation.
-At the same time STI and related policies need to be placed in a broader context that takes into account the institutional, cultural and historical dimensions within which STI operates.
-Governments have a fundamental role to play in building STI capabilities through education, funding of research and the promotion of innovation, including through effective sectoral policies.
-This requires changes in current international trade and investment regimes so as to provide national governments with adequate policy space to undertake appropriate policies and measures.
+At the same time, science, technology and innovation and related policies need to be placed in a broader context that takes into account the institutional, cultural and historical dimensions within which science, technology and innovation operate.
+Governments have a fundamental role to play in building science, technology and innovation capabilities through education, funding of research and the promotion of innovation, including through effective sectoral policies.
+This requires changes in current international trade and investment regimes so as to provide national Governments with adequate policy space to undertake appropriate policies and measures.
 It is also imperative to understand that technological choices can have negative impacts and externalities on the social and environmental dimensions of sustainable development.
 Technological choices also have important distributional effects.
-Thus, a comprehensive approach is required.
+A comprehensive approach is thus required.
 Scientific knowledge and technologies required to meet basic human needs and environmental challenges should be regarded as global public goods.
 Accordingly, a more adequate system of incentives for the promotion and dissemination of these technologies is needed to make them widely available.

-The Committee also considered the vulnerabilities and development needs of SIDS and possible policy responses, focusing on how to further the full and effective implementation of the Barbados Programme of Action (BPoA) and the Mauritius Strategy.
-International support for the sustainable development of SIDS has been on the international policy agenda for a long time, but the challenges faced by SIDS are intensifying, as evidenced by the mounting threats associated with climate change, the negative impacts of the recent global economic and financial crisis, and more structurally, for some of them, the intensification of existing vulnerabilities due to increased globalisation.
-Stabilizing global economic and financial markets and international measures to minimise the extent and impact of climate change are indispensable to the sustainable development of SIDS.
-Existing measures to support climate change adaptation in SIDS also need to be scaled-up.
+The Committee also considered the vulnerabilities and development needs of small island developing States and possible policy responses, focusing on how to further the full and effective implementation of the Barbados Programme of Action and the Mauritius Strategy.
+International support for the sustainable development of small island developing States has been on the international policy agenda for a long time, but the challenges faced by these States are intensifying, as evidenced by the mounting threats associated with climate change, the negative impacts of the recent global economic and financial crisis, and more structurally, for some of them, the intensification of existing vulnerabilities owing to increased globalization.
+Stabilizing global economic and financial markets and international measures to minimize the extent and impact of climate change is indispensable to the sustainable development of small island developing States.
+Existing measures to support climate change adaptation in these States also needs to be scaled up.